Glaucoma Testing at Total Family Eyecare’s Boca Raton Clinic

 Glaucoma generally does not have any warning signs, and it might not be until you have experienced a vision loss that it will become apparent to you.
 For this reason, eye doctors will usually perform a glaucoma test at every comprehensive eye examination.

 Prevention is the best cure in this case.
-By having a yearly eye examination with Dr. Steve, you reduce the risk of eye diseases harming your eyes.
+By having a yearly eye examination with Dr. Sheiner, you reduce the risk of eye diseases harming your eyes.